Be Glad Your Nose is on Your Face

 be glad your nose is on your face!

-Analysis of Literary Devices Used in “Be Glad Your Nose is on Your Face”
+Exploring the Poet’s Craft: Literary Devices in “Be Glad Your Nose is on Your Face”

-Literary devices are tools writers use to craft their unique style and effectively convey ideas, feelings, and emotions.
-Jack Prelutsky skillfully employs several literary devices in this poem to share his perspective on appreciating the natural order.
+Literary devices are the special tools writers use to make their words come alive, crafting unique styles and effectively conveying ideas, feelings, and emotions.
+Jack Prelutsky skillfully employs several literary devices in this poem to share his perspective on appreciating the natural order and to make his message memorable and fun.

 “Imagine if your precious nose